Cacahouetes/Optimal-Survival/README.md

 - **Enhanced Performance**: Enjoy smoother gameplay and improved frame rates thanks to cutting-edge performance mods like Sodium and Lithium.

-- **Quality of Life Upgrades**: Experience a more convenient and enjoyable gameplay with features like organized inventories, intuitive shortcuts, and various enhancements that make your journey hassle-free.
+- **Quality of Life Upgrades**: Experience a more convenient and enjoyable gameplay with features like organized inventories, and various enhancements that make your journey hassle-free.

 - **Visual Excellence**: Immerse yourself in the stunning world of Minecraft with improved visuals and shader support.
 Discover the beauty of your surroundings like never before.

-- **Open Development**: Our modpack is open-source, with the community's input at its heart.
+- **Open Development**: My modpack is open-source, with the community's input at its heart.
 We collaborate with mod developers to ensure a seamless experience for all players.

 ## Installation